snucrypto/HEAAN/README.md

 If you are using NTL with "NTL_ENABLE_AVX_FFT=on", This option reduces that small-prime size bound from 60 bits to 50 bits (see https://www.shoup.net/ntl/doc/tour-changes.html).
 For this reason, you need to change the setting to 49.0.

+### Notification for Decryption Algorithm
+For the application of our library, you have to make sure that the decrypted value is not revealed other than secret key owner in the scenario.
+For details, see [here](SECURITY.md).

 ## Version
 v1.0 Implementation of Original HEAAN scheme